asterisk/documentation/docs/Development/Policies-and-Procedures/Code-Contribution.md

----
+!!! note

-**Note:**  You can also add comments to a PR from the command line with `gh pr comment`.
+    You can also add comments to a PR from the command line with `gh pr comment`.
 See the man page for more info.

----

----

-**WARNING!:**
+[//]: # (end-note)

+!!! warning
     **If you change your mind and don't want your PR automatically cherry-picked, edit the comment and replace the "cherry-pick-to" lines with "No cherry-picks required".** Don't use formatting or other means to say "nevermind".
 The automation might not understand.

----
+[//]: # (end-warning)